DenisDoc/ExpressDanfran/README.md

 ----------------------------------------------------

 <div align="center">
-  <p>Danfran and Express agabaritic are two companies that work under the same flag with the main area activity based in oversize load transport</p>
+  <p>Danfran and Express agabaritic are two companies that work under the same flag with the main area of activity based in oversize load transport</p>
 </div>

 ----------------------------------------------------